 Inn of the Governors is perfectly located in downtown Santa Fe, just two blocks off the Historic Santa Fe Plaza.
 Many of Santa Fe’s top attractions are within walking distance of the Inn of the Governors.
 To help you plan your trip to our Santa Fe hotel, we have provided our guests’ the top ten things to do in Santa Fe including historic places to visit.
 Whether you are here for one day or a full week, you are sure to be enchanted by all that Santa Fe has to offer.

 Opening in 2016, Meow Wolf is an immersive, interactive experience to transport audiences of all ages into fantastic realms of story and exploration.
 The first permanent installation (20,000 sq. ft.) showcases the THEA Award-winning House of Eternal Return, where guests discover a multidimensional mystery house with secret passages, portals to magical worlds, climbing apparatus, and surreal, maximalist and mesmerizing art exhibits along with a children’s learning center, top ten U.S. music venue and café area.
-Meow Wolf is closed on Tuesdays and opens at 10am the rest of the week.
-We recommend you allow yourself, at least, 2 hours to enjoy all the nooks and crannies of this exciting art space.
+Book in advance of your arrival.
+Here is the link.

 Santa Fe Plaza

 The historic Santa Fe Plaza, just two blocks from Inn of the Governors, serves as the heart of Santa Fe and has been the social and economic center of the city since 1610.
 On the north side of the Plaza stands the Palace of the Governors, the oldest public building in the United States, which houses the history museum of the State of New Mexico.
 Native American artists representing forty-one tribes, pueblos, chapters and villages sell their handmade goods almost every day of the year, rain or shine.
 View Details

 Historic Canyon Road